Strobesstrobes

 TL;DR

-• ✓Most serious API bugs are authorization failures: BOLA (API1) and BFLA (API5) alone account for the majority of real breaches.
+• ✓The bugs that matter are authorization failures: BOLA (API1) and BFLA (API5) drive most real API breaches, and scanners cannot find them.

 What is API penetration testing?